Junnielexia/POWER-BI-FULL-PROJECTS/OLIST ONLINE RETA.IL ANALYSIS.md

 ![Screenshot (186)](https://github.com/Junnielexia/POWER-BI-FULL-PROJECTS/assets/95970546/f9651bbc-2d26-4d90-8c89-3ce84cc62319)

 ## 13. Total Revenue by Year
+"Total Revenue by Year" computes the sum of revenue generated for each year, enabling businesses to analyze annual sales performance, identify growth trends, and make strategic decisions based on historical revenue data to drive business success and achieve financial objectives.

 ![Screenshot (187)](https://github.com/Junnielexia/POWER-BI-FULL-PROJECTS/assets/95970546/fef1abe5-49fe-4ee6-96bc-9ce9bd5261b2)

 ## 14. Total Revenue by Month

+"Total Revenue by Month" calculates the sum of revenue generated for each month, allowing businesses to analyze monthly sales performance, identify seasonal trends, and make informed decisions based on revenue fluctuations throughout the year to optimize operations and marketing strategies for increased profitability.

+### Insight from data
 - at 1,661.28, September had the highest Total Revenue and was 1,798.17% higher than October, which had the lowest Total Revenue at 87.52.
 - September accounted for 23.41% of Total Revenue.
 - Across all 12 Month, Total Revenue ranged from 87.52 to 1,661.28.